 Every year, once the calendar reaches the second half of October, it becomes clear that the Midwest’s colder seasons are well and truly here.
 While autumn, winter, and early spring are all beautiful and fun in their own ways, getting outdoors can be a hassle for aging adults.
 When the sun sets earlier, days get chilly, and we trade our beach towels for cozy blankets, there's plenty of fun indoor activities for seniors that are the perfect way for everyone to enjoy any weather.

-Staying active and entertained during fall and winter is very important for an aging person’s health -- both physical and mental.
+Staying active and entertained during fall and winter is very important for an aging person’s health — both physical and mental.
 Seasonal affective disorder is a mental health condition caused by a drop in exposure to the sun, and is much more common in northern states than sunnier southern latitudes.
 Symptoms manifest as a mild depression, causing sufferers to sleep more, lose interest in previously enjoyed activities, and withdraw from social interaction.
 Encouraging seniors to engage in activities such as games and crafts helps draw them out of depressive episodes, capturing their interest and stimulating their minds and bodies.
-Here are some great activities that are perfect to try indoors:
+Here are some great activities that are perfect for seniors to try indoors:

 1. Work on Hobbies or Try New Ones

 Nurturing favorite hobbies is a fun and engaging way for aging adults to stay active during the winter.
 Cooking, knitting, woodwork, and sewing are all excellent activities that require concentration and hand-eye coordination.
 If a senior has interests that lean more towards the outdoors, try introducing them to relevant documentary films or crafts they can utilize when it gets warm, such as bird houses or garden decorations.